Skip to main content

 How to use Time Zone Converter

-1. Select source zone.
-Choose or search for the time zone you are converting from.
+1. Choose the source zone.
+Search or scroll to the time zone you are converting from.
+Your local zone is pre-selected.

-2. Enter time.
-Set the date and time to convert.
+2. Enter date and time.
+Set the specific date and time you need converted.

-3. Select target zone.
-Choose or search for the destination time zone.
+3. Choose the target zone.
+Search or scroll to the destination time zone.

-4. View result.
-See the converted time with UTC offsets and DST status.
+4. Read the result.
+See the converted time, UTC offsets for both zones, and whether DST is active.

 Frequently Asked Questions